A micro credentialled course designed for the rural and remote health workforce

 Designed for the rural and remote health workforce

-The course is structured as three discrete credentials.
-This means you can study one, two or three of the course credentials, allowing you to enter at any point, depending on your previous knowledge and experience and your unique digital health education needs.
+The full course is structured as three discrete microcredentials.
+This means you can study one, two or three of the course credentials, allowing you to enter at any point, depending on your previous knowledge and experience or digital health education needs.

-Let’s take a closer look at the contents of each credential:
+Let’s take a closer look at each credential:

 This credential contains three units of learning:

-How will I be assessed?
-You must complete a series of activities and a multiple-choice quiz to complete this credential.
+How will you be assessed?
+You will complete a series of online learning activities and a multiple-choice quiz to achieve this credential.

 This credential contains three units of learning:

-How will I be assessed?
+How will you be assessed?
 You must complete a series of activities and a discussion board post to complete this credential.

 This credential contains three units of learning:

-How will I be assessed?
+How will you be assessed?
 You must complete a series of activities, a multiple-choice quiz, and a discussion board post to complete this credential.

-This course has no specific entry requirements, but it has been designed for people with experience and knowledge working in a rural, regional or remote healthcare environment in Australia, or anyone with an interest in digital health in a rural and remote context.
+This course has no specific entry requirements.
+It has been designed for individuals with some experience and knowledge working in a rural, regional or remote Australian healthcare settings or anyone with an interest in digital health in a rural and remote context.

-The course will help you develop an evidence-based foundation of digital health, and a sound understanding of the relevant concepts and applications of digital health technologies to the health sector.
-It assumes that learners are able to work independently to complete tasks that increase in complexity and specialist terminology.
+The course assumes that learners are able to work independently to complete tasks that increase in complexity and specialist terminology.

 You will engage with contemporary multimedia content and complete activities that allow you to consolidate and apply your learning to your specific workplace context